HazemAbdesamed/Crime-Analysis-SFPD/README.md

 The time dimension is a role playing dimension which will serve in keeping track of incidents and reports dates.

-The grain would be the incident that took place in a location at a time and reported at a time belonging to a category filed by a police district with a resolution status.
+The grain would be that each row int the fact table gives inforamtion about the incident that took place in a location at a time and reported at a time belonging to a category filed by a police district with a resolution status.

 ## Explaining the DAG